cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 occurred on the web server.)

 You can retrieve events from a Stream by specifying a time range and a limit on the number of events you want to see.
-For example, using the command line, this shows up to 5 events in the time range of 3 minutes duration, starting 5 minutes ago::
+For example, using the command-line, this shows up to 5 events in the time range of 3 minutes duration, starting 5 minutes ago::

   $ cdap-cli.sh get stream logEventStream -5m +3m 5